Skip to main content

 Inaccuracy penalties

 The Crypto-Asset Reporting Framework (CARF) came into force in the UK on 1 January 2026.
-Around 50 UK crypto platforms are now collecting and reporting user transaction data — names, addresses, National Insurance numbers, and full transaction summaries — directly to HMRC.
+Around 50 UK crypto platforms are now collecting user transaction data: names, addresses, National Insurance numbers, and full transaction summaries, ready to report directly to HMRC.

-HMRC sent over 100,000 CGT warning letters to crypto investors between 2020 and 2025 — using incomplete data.
+HMRC sent over 100,000 CGT warning letters to crypto investors between 2020 and 2025, using incomplete data.
 With CARF's automated feeds, the scale and precision of data matching will increase dramatically.
-Read more about HMRC's enforcement →
+Read more about HMRC's enforcement → If a letter has already arrived, our HMRC letter response guide maps the three response paths.

 Step-by-step: filing your 2024/25 crypto tax return

-- Gather your transaction history.
+1. Gather your transaction history.
 Export data from every exchange you've used.
-For DeFi activity, you need on-chain data — exchange CSVs won't capture swaps, LP positions, or staking done directly on-chain.
+For DeFi activity, you need on-chain data, because exchange CSVs won't capture swaps, LP positions, or staking done directly on-chain.

-- Complete Box 51 if you have disposals in both periods.
-This is the split-year adjustment that most tools miss.
+7. Complete Box 51 if you have disposals in both periods.
+This split-year adjustment is easy to omit.

-- File online by 31 January 2026.
-Pay any tax owed by the same date.
-If you can't pay in full, HMRC offers Time to Pay arrangements — but you must contact them before the deadline.
+8. File online by the deadline.
+For 2025/26 that's 31 January 2027; pay any tax owed by the same date.
+The 2024/25 online deadline (31 January 2026) has passed.
+If you still need to file that year, submit a late return as soon as you can.
+If you can't pay in full, HMRC offers Time to Pay arrangements, but you must contact them rather than ignore it.

-ChainTax scans your wallet, auto-classifies every transaction (swaps, staking, LPs, bridges), applies HMRC's matching rules, handles the split-year CGT rates, and computes Box 51.
-You get a full breakdown with Show Working for every disposal — ready for your accountant or self-assessment.
-Free for up to 75 transactions.
+ChainTax imports supported wallet history, classifies supported swaps, staking, liquidity and bridge activity, applies HMRC's matching rules, handles the split-year CGT rates, and computes Box 51.
+You get a full breakdown with Show Working for every disposal, ready for your accountant or self-assessment.
+Free for up to 200 transactions.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your Self Assessment return.
 HMRC guidance referenced: CRYPTO10000–CRYPTO45700, CG10340, TCGA 1992 s104.
 CGT rates and annual exempt amounts sourced from GOV.UK (updated November 2024).
 SA108 box descriptions from the 2024/25 SA108 form.
 CARF details from The Cryptoasset Reporting Framework Regulations 2025 (SI 2025/744).